Kiyamou/VapourSynth-JincResize/README.md

 ## Description

-JincResize is a resizer plugin for VapourSynth, works.
+JincResize is a resizer plugin for VapourSynth, works by Jinc function and elliptical weighted averaging (EWA).
 Support 8-16 bit and 32 bit sample type.
 Support YUV color family.

 The master branch is ported from [AviSynth plugin](https://github.com/AviSynth/jinc-resize) and based on [EWA-Resampling-VS](https://github.com/Lypheo/EWA-Resampling-VS).
 (In development, much faster than "r6.1" branch, add parameters, but has bug when there are texts on screen for 8-16 bit input)